-- When your child is fully awake, he can get up with help to use the washroom.
+- When your child is fully awake, they can get up with help to use the washroom.

-- Your child may throw up thick, brownish-coloured liquid if he swallowed some blood during or after the operation.
+- Your child may throw up thick, brownish-coloured liquid if they swallowed some blood during or after the operation.
 This is normal.
-If your child keeps throwing up, we will give him medicine through the IV to help settle his upset stomach.
+If your child keeps throwing up, they will receive medicine through the IV to help settle their upset stomach.

 Managing your child's pain after the operation

-When your child has pain after the operation, he will be given pain medicine:
+When your child has pain after the operation, they will be given pain medicine either:

-- if he cannot swallow the pain medicine, we can give your child a suppository that goes into your child's rectum
+- if they cannot swallow, by a suppository that goes into your child's rectum.

 These are ways you can help make your child more comfortable: